ParkinsonLab/Architect/README.md

 ## f.
 Definition of a media to be used by a model (BiGG reconstructions)

-In the case of BiGG reconstructions, specific media (such as minimal media) can be specified by a user.
-These media are borrowed from the definition of different environments by CarveMe (more information given [here] (https://github.com/ParkinsonLab/Architect/blob/master/dependency/CarveMe/carveme/data/input/media_db.tsv)).
+In the case of BiGG reconstructions, growth in specific media (such as minimal media) can be specified by a user.
+Currently, the code does not support the specification of multiple media.
+These media definitions are borrowed from CarveMe (more information given [here](https://github.com/ParkinsonLab/Architect/blob/master/dependency/CarveMe/carveme/data/input/media_db.tsv)).
 We suggest that when specific media is defined that a high penalty (for example 10) is specified for the addition of exchange reactions for deadend metabolites.

 # 6. References